Who am I to write a book?

 How to finish the book

 My best advice is to get a writing coach who can silence the inner critic when it gets too loud, who can challenge your “what if” thoughts and can hold you accountable to your word count.
 An added bonus would be work with someone who has a lot of experience specifically coaching writers until they write The End on their manuscript—someone like me!
-I can offer one-on-one support or you can join our Write With Me group coaching program that starts in September.
+I can offer one-on-one support or you can sign-up for the Emerging Authors e-Course.
 Either way, don’t let your inner critic, demanding boss and the judgemental PTA stop you from writing and stifling your dreams of becoming a published author.